Wondering when to take the MCAT? Not sure about letters of recommendation? Find answers to common questions about the MD Program admissions process.

 What are the UW School of Medicine and Public Health's academic minimums?

-To receive an invitation to complete a secondary application from the UW School of Medicine and Public Health, an applicant must have a cumulative undergraduate GPA of at least 3.0 and an MCAT score at least in the 60th percentile.
-The only exception to these minimums is related to cumulative undergraduate GPA.
-If an applicant does not meet this minimum, but has completed at least 12 post-baccalaureate credits in hard science premedical coursework, and has earned a GPA of at least 3.0 in that coursework, the applicant could still receive a secondary application.
+To receive an invitation to complete a secondary application from the UW School of Medicine and Public Health, an applicant must have a cumulative undergraduate GPA of at least 3.0 and an MCAT score of at least 500.
+If an applicant does not meet the GPA minimum, but has completed at least 12 post-baccalaureate credits in hard science premedical coursework and has earned a GPA of at least 3.0 in that coursework, the applicant could still receive a secondary application.

-We only consider applications from current U.S. permanent residents and U.S. citizens.
+We consider applications from U.S. citizens, permanent residents, refugees, asylees, and DACA recipients only.

 Is a bachelor’s degree required to matriculate to the MD Program at the UW School of Medicine and Public Health?